 Having more than one house to clean is typical in the housekeeping world.
 Expect to receive multiple W-2s or 1099 forms in the mail shortly after the tax year ends.

 Keep in mind that you may not receive all of these forms depending on how much you earned, so carefully keep track of your earnings from each client to avoid underreporting income.

 5. What can I write off?

 Deducting expenses from your housekeeping income is one perk of working for yourself.
-But, even if someone else employs you, you may still have expenses related to your work.
 Deductible business expenses include:

-- Cost and maintenance of uniforms, aprons and shoes used on the job
+- Cost and maintenance of uniforms, aprons and gloves used on the job

 - Insurance, bonding or licensing fees you pay to a trade organization or insurer